BerkeleyLab/upcxx/INSTALL.md

 At the time of this writing we've only tested UPCR on HPE Cray EX systems with AMD CPUs.

+The `--enable-issue557-workaround` flag activates a UPC++-level workaround for a libfabric defect that impacts the correctness of the native `cuda_device` memory kind with the ofi network on HPE Cray EX systems.
+This workaround is believed to be necessary when using `--enable-cuda` (NVIDIA GPUs) with the ofi network over either Slingshot-10 or -11 (for all versions of libfabric available as of this writing).
+It is currently recommended only for systems with NVIDIA GPUs.
+For up-to-date details, please consult issue #557.

 As mentioned earlier and indicated by the `<GPU_OPTIONS>` placeholder, this UPC++ release supports GPUs using Nvidia CUDA and AMD ROCm/HIP APIs in HPE Cray